Random | Best Random Tools

 In the end, the zoo spent a total of $45,000 on security measures for Ken Allen alone.
 And even then, he still made escape attempts for most of his life.

-• He Began His Escapes At A Young Age on Random Details About Ken Allen Is An Orangutan Infamous For His Daring Escapes
+• He Was Never Violent Towards People on Random Details About Ken Allen Is An Orangutan Infamous For His Daring Escapes

 • He Enlisted Other Orangutans For Help on Random Details About Ken Allen Is An Orangutan Infamous For His Daring Escapes